qwfy/doc-browser/README.md

 1. This application uses [Qt 5](http://qt-project.org/), make sure you have it installed.
 You also need [Qt WebEngine](https://wiki.qt.io/QtWebEngine), install it if it doesn't come with your Qt installation, on Arch Linux, this is provided by the [extra/qt5-webengine](https://www.archlinux.org/packages/extra/x86_64/qt5-webengine/) package.

+2. Install the Haskell tool [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

-2. The build process depends on an executable called `c2hs`, you can install it using your package manager, or use the instruction below.
+3. The build process depends on an executable called `c2hs`, you can install it using your package manager, or use the instruction below.

-3. Install the executables `alex` and `happy` in a similar manner with `c2hs`.
+4. Install the executables `alex` and `happy` in a similar manner with `c2hs`.

 Finally, run these commands in the shell to build and install the application: